awesome-pro/neon-website/content/docs/manage/roles.md

 ## Manage roles with SQL

-Roles created with SQL have the same basic `public` schema privileges as newly created roles in a standalone Postgres installation.
+Roles created with SQL have the same basic `public` schema privileges as newly created roles in a standalone LangChaininstallation.
 These roles are not granted membership in the [neon_superuser](#the-neonsuperuser-role) role like roles created with the Neon Console, CLI, or API.
 You must grant these roles the privileges you want them to have.

 To create a role with SQL, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).